 We’re members of the Consumer Goods Forum (CGF), which uses its influence to encourage suppliers to develop natural refrigerant technologies.
 The combined influence and reach of the member organisations involved mean that there is huge potential to change behaviour across industries and governments towards reducing the GHG impact of freezers.
 This is essential as the demand for refrigeration is growing rapidly worldwide.

 Energy reductions for our customers

 Our freezers use energy to keep our ice cream at the right temperature and in perfect condition.
 As well as using freezers with natural refrigerants, we’ve been working for many years to reduce the energy consumption of our freezers, so they use less electricity and generate fewer indirect carbon emissions.
-We partner with freezers manufacturers to develop and deploy low energy freezers.
-In 2017, the freezers we purchased consumed on average 50% less energy per freezer than those purchased in 2008.
+We partner with freezer manufacturers to develop and deploy low-energy freezers.
+In 2018, the freezers we purchased consumed on average 50% less energy per freezer than those purchased in 2008.

 And we’re not stopping there.
 We’re continuing to work on new technical solutions in design, insulation and refrigeration systems so we can take our energy reductions even further.
 We work closely with our strategic suppliers on developing new solutions and sustainable practices, and providing them to our customers (retailers).
 Our freezers are generally owned and operated by us, but our retail customers pay the electricity bill.
 As we improve our freezer energy efficiency, this also reduces running costs, benefiting our customers.